Posted 9th August 2019

 Detecting free water in the bottom of a diesel tank can be achieved with a very simple DIY test with water detection paste and a dip stick.
 This is an instant ‘yes-no’ visual test.
 To detect relative humidity or PPM of water, we need to use electronic sensors.
 We sample fuel quality using sensors installed in the pipework or as part of test equipment.

-It is possible to send a sample to a lab for analysis and would be more accurate.
-However, field testing for water content is a reliable test.
-Because of changes in the diesel condition between the sample acquisition and the lab test.
+It is possible to send a sample to a lab for analysis and would be more accurate, however field testing for water content is a reliable test.
+This is because of changes in the diesel condition between the sample acquisition and the lab test.
 Diesel saturation point will rise with temperature, so a sample taken at 5°C will have decreased free water and relative humidity than in a lab at 20°C.

 After a dip test, tank sample or analysis to determine that water is present, what’s the next cause of action?
 There are several approaches to remove both free and dissolved water.
-Depending on how big the problem is:
+Depending on how big the problem you could:

 Sign up to our newsletter to be the first to hear about our latest products, special offers and expert advice.